Decision Advantage

 For decades, defense, intelligence, critical infrastructure, and enterprise organizations have invested in systems that collect, process, analyze, disseminate, and operationalize information.
 These systems are essential.
 They create awareness, accelerate coordination, and support mission outcomes.

-But regardless of whether an architecture is described as C4ISR, C5ISR, JADC2, CJADC2, Multi-Domain Operations, Information Advantage, Decision Advantage, or another emerging framework, it shares a common characteristic: it ultimately supports human decisions.
+Whether described as C4ISR, C5ISR, JADC2, CJADC2, Multi-Domain Operations, Information Advantage, Decision Advantage, or another emerging framework, these architectures ultimately support human decisions.

 The question is no longer simply whether the system can be trusted.
 The question is whether the decision-maker can remain free from manipulation, coercion, deception, improper influence, or cognitive exploitation.